North Carolina A&T State University: Budget and endowments

 The 2017-2018 expenditures totaled $288 million.
 The state of North Carolina provided $99 million of support in appropriations and other aid.
-Tuition and fees and sales and services provided an additional $100 million.
+Tuition, fees, sales, and services provided an additional $100 million.
 N.C.
 A&T received $95 million from contracts and grants, with $57 million of that earmarked for student financial aid.
 Other sources of income for the university include gifts, income from investments.
 As of 2018, the university endowment was valued at just over $57 million.

 Academics

-North Carolina A&T is accredited by the Commission on Colleges of The Southern Association of Colleges and Schools (SACS), which is one of the six regional accreditation organizations recognized by the United States Department of Education and the Council for Higher Education Accreditation.
-N.C.
-A&T holds the distinction as being the nation's leading producer of African American engineers, in addition to being the leading producer of African-American women engineers at the bachelor's level.
-The university is second largest producer of African-American engineers at the master's level behind Georgia Institute of Technology and Johns Hopkins University; and the leading producer of African-American doctorates in engineering.
+North Carolina A&T is accredited by the Commission on Colleges of The Southern Association of Colleges and Schools (SACS).
+The university is the nation's leading producer of African American engineers, in addition to being the leading producer of African American women engineers at the bachelor's level.
+The university is second largest producer of African American engineers at the master's level behind Georgia Institute of Technology and Johns Hopkins University; and the leading producer of African American doctorates in engineering.
 The university is also noted for its degrees in agriculture.
 The School of Agriculture and Environmental Sciences is the largest agricultural school among historically black universities, and the nation's second largest producer of minority agricultural graduates.
 Additionally, the university is a leading producer of minority certified public accountants, veterinarians, and psychology undergraduates.

 N.C.
-A&T offers a selective Honors College for high-achieving undergraduate students of all majors.
+A&T offers a highly selective Honors College for high-achieving undergraduate students of all majors.
 The Honors College provides special opportunities and privileges to admitted students.
 There are about 1,000 students enrolled in the Honors College.

 As of 2018, N.C.
-A&T has an enrollment of 10,629 undergraduate and 1,513 graduate students; and according to data released by the University of North Carolina System, the university awarded 1,669 bachelor's degrees, 423 master's degrees and 57 doctoral degrees in the 2017–2018 academic year.
+A&T had an enrollment of 10,629 undergraduate and 1,513 graduate students; according to data released by the University of North Carolina System, the university awarded 1,669 bachelor's degrees, 423 master's degrees, and 57 doctoral degrees in the 2017–2018 academic year.